oracle-livelabs/security/accessgovernance-oci-iam/prepare-setup/prepare-setup.md

 # Prepare Setup
+ANBU - IS THIS BEING USED? - ANBU

 ## Introduction
 This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to set up the resource needed to run this workshop.